9highlander/Django-Auth0/README.md

 ```

 ## Getting Started
+1)Register an account on https://auth0.com/
+2)Rename .env_example as .env and fill with your data
+3)Rename .credential_example as .credntial and fill with your data
-fun followig command on terminal
+4)run followig command on terminal

 ```sh
 python manage.py runserver